DamosIAR/DamosIAR/README.md

 Nice to meet you!
 I'm currently studying Game Application and Technology at Bina Nusantara University.
 I have created several games during my studies as a game programmer, both as part of project assignments and in my spare time.
 Glowing Pong, Hopeless, and Flappy Bird Clone are some of the games that i have created.
-You can check my games on Itch.IO : https://damosiar.itch.io

 - 📫 How to reach me **damosiar@gmail.com**